Latin American & Caribbean History

 - Labor and Migration

-In addition to support from the History Department, students of Latin American and Caribbean history can compete for additional support for their research from other MSU units.
+In addition to support from the History Department, students of Latin American and Caribbean history can compete for support for their research from other MSU units.
 The Center for the Advanced Study of International Development (CASID) has Foreign Language Areas Studies (FLAS) fellowships that fund the study of less commonly taught languages in the region.
-International Studies and Programs (ISP) offers ten $5,000.00 grants that fund pre-dissertation research in the international arena.
-In addition the College of Social Science and the Council of Graduate Students offer support for conference travel, dissertation research, and dissertation write up.
+In addition, the College of Social Science and the Council of Graduate Students offer support for conference travel, dissertation research, and dissertation write up.
 Other competitive funds are available for research, writing, and conference participation from the College of Social Science, MSU’s Graduate School, the Department of History, and the Center for Latin American and Caribbean Studies.
 Competitive fellowships are also available to graduate applicants as well as funding targeted to support students from underrepresented groups.
 MSU maintains important support for Latin American and Caribbean Studies in a number of important areas.
-The Center for Latin American and Caribbean Studies is a Title VI funded center that provides a venue to encourage interdisciplinary teaching and research on the region.
+The Center for Latin American and Caribbean Studies (CLACS) currently has Tinker funds to support graduate pre-dissertation research in Latin America or Iberia.
 CLACS sponsors a speaker series that brings top scholars to campus to share their research findings and enliven the campus community with the arts and music of Latin America.
 Our Latin American bibliographer Mary Jo Zeter works to build our library holdings in Latin American and Caribbean Studies.
 Matrix, MSU’s award winning humanities and technology center works with CLACS on projects to preserve Latin American images, documentation, and data.
-The department of Spanish and Portuguese support the study of the two most spoken languages of the region, and tutors are contracted through CLACS to teach less commonly taught languages in the region.

-Our graduate program, though relatively small in terms of the number of students, has had great success in placing our graduates in competitive academic posts in recent years.
-Some of our graduates now hold tenure stream positions at Florida International University, South Florida University, and the John Jay College of Criminal Justice (CUNY).
-The small number of graduate students in the field is a benefit to our students who can look forward to working closely with their professors.
+Our graduate program, though relatively small in terms of the number of students, has had great success in placing graduates in competitive academic posts in recent years.
+Some of our recent graduates now hold tenure stream positions at Florida International University, South Florida University, the John Jay College of Criminal Justice (CUNY), Samford University, and Hillsborough Community College.
+Currently, we have three graduate students pursuing dissertation research with support from Fulbright Fellowships in Argentina, Brazil, and Mexico.
+Another has won three grants to pursue pre-dissertation research in Mexico this summer.
+The small number of graduate students in the field is a benefit to our students who can look forward to working closely with their professors, at the same time that they can take advantage of the many resources that the Department of History and the broader university have to offer.